Shantanu1099/InTime/README.md

 # InTime
 Shows real time.

-Feel free to contribute if you wants to.
+Feel free to contribute if you want to.